honkit/honkit/README.md

 ## Fork of GitBook

 HonKit is a fork of [GitBook (Legacy)](https://github.com/GitbookIO/gitbook).
-[GitBook (Legacy)](https://github.com/GitbookIO/gitbook) is [deprecated](https://github.com/GitbookIO/gitbook/commit/6c6ef7f4af32a2977e44dd23d3feb6ebf28970f4) and inactive project.
+[GitBook (Legacy)](https://github.com/GitbookIO/gitbook) is [deprecated](https://github.com/GitbookIO/gitbook/commit/6c6ef7f4af32a2977e44dd23d3feb6ebf28970f4) and an inactive project.

-HonKit aim to smooth migration from GitBook (Legacy) to HonKit.
+HonKit aims to smooth the migration from GitBook (Legacy) to HonKit.

 ### Compatibility with GitBook

-- Almost plugins work without changes!
+- Almost all plugins work without changes!
 - Support `gitbook-plugin-*` packages
     - You should install these plugins via npm or yarn
     - `npm install gitbook-plugin-<example> --save-dev`